Try Harder; Each Time You Try Harder

 I darted around people selling sunglasses and picture frames on the sidewalk, launched into the store.
 I had looked forward to this moment for a long time.
 I viewed pearls of every color, rings, diamonds, bracelets, earrings, necklaces.
 The sign over the doorway: ‘SALE!
 70% Off Everything!”
 I saw my sister-in-law, called her name.
 She ran into my arms.
 Wenny did not know I was in San Francisco; here I stood, arms out, waiting for her hug.

-I had just spent days attending, sharing and exhibiting my products and services within Court Reporter Reference Books & CDs, www.CRRbooks.com, during the National Court Reporters Association midyear convention.
+I had just spent days attending, sharing and exhibiting my products, Purple Books and CATapult CDs, www.CRRbooks.com, during the National Court Reporters Association, NCRA, midyear convention.

 There, I laughed and listened to judicial and free-lance court reporters, captioners, CART providers, students and teachers.